-To appeal for a place at a Tameside school you should complete a form online or write a letter and return it to Democratic Services, Tameside One, PO Box 317, Ashton OL6 0GS, by 25 March 2022, stating your grounds for appeal.
+To appeal for a place at a Tameside school you should complete the online appeal application form, which can be found at www.tameside.gov.uk/schools/admissions/receptionyear7 by 30 March 2023.
 Any appeals received after this date may be heard after others for that particular school.
-If you are appealing for a voluntary aided school or academy your appeal will be forwarded to the relevant school.
+If you are appealing for a voluntary aided school or academy, your appeal will be forwarded to the relevant school.
 You can only appeal for a school for which you have expressed a preference and have been refused.
 Please note that no places are 'held back' for appeals.
 Parents of pupils with an EHCP have the right to appeal to the SEN Tribunal.

-In line with Covid-19 restrictions and updated guidance, following the deadline for lodging an appeal, hearings will be arranged as soon as is reasonably practicable and you may be offered a remote hearing via Zoom Pro.
-All appeals will be heard separately.
-You will be sent notification of your appeal hearing, alongside relevant documentation, the school's case and details of how to join the remote hearing, at least 14 days in advance of your hearing date.
+You will be sent notification of your appeal hearing, alongside relevant documentation and details of how to access the meeting, at least 14 days in advance of your hearing date.
+You will also receive a copy of the school/admission authority's statement outlining their case in advance of the hearing and will have the opportunity to ask any questions in relation to this during your hearing.
 You are advised to attend the hearing to present the case for your child and you may bring a friend or representative along.
-At the meeting, a representative from the school or the council will present the school's case.
+At the meeting, a representative from the school or the council will usually present the school's case.